The Three Little Birds: Wilhelm Busch

 Poet Wilhelm Busch published a variant from Hanover with the title Drei Königskinder ("Three Royal Children").
 In this tale, the king overhears three girls talking, the elder wants to marry the king's cook, the middle one the king's minister and the youngest the king himself.
 He fulfills their wishes and marries he youngest.
 In the next years, the new queen gives birth to two boys and a girl, each with a golden star on the front.
 Each time they are taken by the queen's jealous sister and cast in the water, but they are saved by a gardener.
 Years later, an old man passes by the gardener's house and compliments their garden, but tells them they lack three miraculous objects: the bird of truth, the water of life and the Sina apple.

+Fridrich Pfaff

+Historian Fridrich Pfaff collected a tale from Lobenfeld with the title Das klingende Wasser, der spielende Fisch und der Vogel Greif ("The Clinking Water, the Playing Fish and the Bird Greif").
+In this tale, a king forbids lighting any candle after 10 o' clock in the night, but two seamstresses break the ban and continue weaving and sewing on a winter night.
+The king learns of this and orders the guards to bring them in.
+The guards approach their house and listen to their conversation: the eldest wishes to marry the king, and so does the youngest, but the latter promises to bear him twin children, one with a golden sun, the other with a golden moon on the breast.
+The guards report to the king and he decides to have the younger sister as his queen.
+The children, a boy with a golden sun on the chest, and a girl with a golden moon, are taken from her as soon as they are born and cast in the water, but a fisherman rescues and raises them.
+Years later, the twins build a house for themselves and are visited by an old woman who compliments their garden, but tells the female twin about the clinking water, the playing fish and the bird Greif, which can make the garden even more beautiful, but the treasures are up a mountain, inside a place that can only be accessed between 11 and 12 hours, when its doors open.